Skip to main content

 Images on this site and their use

-DJI Mini 2 SE Thank you for taking the time to have a look at the photographs I've taken using my drone.
-I fly drones for fun, enjoying taking photographs and then experiencing the excitement of publishing the images when I get home.
-Personal Use of Images The images on this site are intended for everyone to enjoy and therefore free to download for personal use..
+DJI Mini 2 SE Thank you for taking the time to have a look at the photographs taken using a 249g drone.
+I fly drones for fun, enjoying taking photographs and then having more fun publishing the images when home.
+Use of Images The images on this site are intended for everyone to enjoy and therefore free to download for non-commercial purposes.
 If you would like to mention me when using my images that would be great.
 Placing a link to my website www.andymitchell.uk does drive more traffic to it which is always appreciated.
+You can leave a tip, which is not essential, but always gratefully received by clicking on or scanning the image below.